Travel Guide

 The biggest rule is the physical ID rule

 The strictest part of the visit is the identification requirement.
-The official rules page says access is granted 15 minutes before the start of the tour only with a valid physical identity document, specifically an ID card or passport.
+The official rules page says access is granted 15 minutes before the start of the tour only with a valid physical identity document—specifically an ID card or passport.
 It also says driver's licenses or other forms of identification are not accepted.

 Buy the ticket on site, not online

-The current official standard tour fees are straightforward: 85 lei for adults, 55 lei for students aged 19 to 26 with valid student ID, and 40 lei for children aged 7 to 18.
 Free entry applies to children aged 0 to 6 accompanied by an adult, and to people with disabilities with proof plus their companion.

 Security is part of the visit, not an extra detail